-League Board 2019-2020
+League Board 2021-2022

 An active community volunteer Natalie joined the League when she moved back to Los Altos in 2011.
 One of Natalie’s primary interests is quality public schools and is often seen in classrooms.
 She also helps with local bereavement programs.When Natalie isn’t gardening you’ll probably find her helping with some of her six young grandchildren.

 Katie Zoglin was born and raised in Santa Clara County.
 She has served as a lawyer for local governments in the Bay Area for 20 years.
 Katie has also worked to promote the rule of law and democracy in the Balkans, North Africa and the Middle East, and Latin America.
 She has served an international elections monitor and has also advised local election officials.
 Katie volunteers time as a community mediator in Mountain View, a Trustee for the World Affairs Council, and a Commissioner on the Santa Clara County Health Advisory Commission.